Nikhil-Kumar-02/sample_repo/README.md

 -One airport can have multiple flights but a flight belongs to a single airport

+## Tables

+### city -> id , name , createAt , updatedAt
+### Airport -> id , name , address , city_id , createdAt , UpdatedAt
+    here we have a relationship that city has many airports and a airport belongs to a city (that is one to many relationship)

 /
 //below is a roll base modelling